stackblitz/docs/docs/guides/user-guide/available-environments.md

 WebContainers natively support all the major package managers including [npm, pnpm, and yarn v1](https://blog.stackblitz.com/posts/announcing-native-package-manager-support/), just like a local development environment.
 This offers a more production grade approach to managing dependencies compared to EngineBlock's Turbo v1.

 **Editor Support** <br>
-WebContainers are available in all StackBlitz editors: [Classic Editor](/guides/user-guide/getting-started), [Codeflow](/codeflow/working-in-codeflow-ide), and [Web Publisher](/codeflow/content-updates-with-web-publisher).
+WebContainers are available in all StackBlitz editors: [Classic Editor](/guides/user-guide/getting-started), [Stackblitz editor](/guides/user-guide/working-in-stackblitz-editor), and [Web Publisher](/codeflow/content-updates-with-web-publisher).

 ## Which Compute Environment Are You using?

-The [Classic Editor](/guides/user-guide/getting-started) supports both EngineBlock and WebContainers compute environments, wheras the [Codeflow](/codeflow/working-in-codeflow-ide) and [Web Publisher](/codeflow/content-updates-with-web-publisher) editors only support WebContainers.
+The [Classic Editor](/guides/user-guide/getting-started) supports both EngineBlock and WebContainers compute environments, wheras the [Stackblitz editor](/guides/user-guide/working-in-stackblitz-editor) and [Web Publisher](/codeflow/content-updates-with-web-publisher) editors only support WebContainers.

 If clicking the project settings gear opens the VS Code settings dialouge shown below, you are in the **Codeflow editor** and therefore using **WebContainers**: